pmean/build-website/text/00/best-fitting-curve.md

 categories:
 - Blog post
 tags:
+- Being updated
 - Modeling issues
 output: html_document
 ---

+This page is currently being updated from the earlier version of my website.
+Sorry that it is not yet fully available.

 *Dear Professor Mean, I have a graph of the trend for the mean frequency of injuries among children from 1 to 11 years of age.
 The shape of the curve suggests a nonlinear relationship between the age and the